About Jessie Driscoll

 A few years later, she and her husband Dan began to expand the business, introducing new designs and styles, seeking out new sales venues.
 Dan retired from his corporate career and they began making and selling Jessie’s pieces full time, to both retail and wholesale customers.
 Today they show at art and craft venues in over twenty states; their wholesale accounts include the US Mint Gift Shops.
 Jessie continues to create new designs, by hand, in their home studio in Woodstock.

-They have four children, the oldest of whom are already learning the family business and assisting at shows.
+They have four children, some of whom are already learning the family business and assisting at shows.